-Learn how to make beats, loops, samples, and songs in this exciting new experience!
+Learn how to make electronic beats, loops, samples, and songs in this exciting new experience!
 Advances in personal and mobile computing have made music production easier, cheaper, and more portable than ever.
 With an eye toward the electronic, pop, hip-hop, indie rock, and experimental genres, this camp will give budding producers, beat makers, songwriters, and musicians the basic tools they need to make their first pieces of electronic music.
-Along the way they'll learn terms like MIDI, DAW, and "mastering," as well as some of the science behind audio recording and production.
-Ages 11-14.
+Along the way you’ll learn terms like MIDI, DAW, and "mastering," as well as some of the science behind audio recording and production.

 |Course Date Info:|

-Day and Overnight Camp Options Available
+Day and Overnight Options Available

-Georgia Center for Continuing Education
+UGA Center for Continuing Education & Hotel

 1197 South Lumpkin Street, Athens, GA 30602

-Overnight students will check in at their assigned residence hall on Sunday evening and check out on Saturday morning.
-Day students will check in at the Georgia Center on Monday morning between 8-8:30am.
-Students will travel by foot or bus to get to their on-campus classroom and other activities, and by university vehicle for any off-campus field trips.
+Overnight students will check in at the residence hall on Sunday evening and check out on Saturday morning.
+Day students will check in on Monday morning between 8-8:30am.
+Classrooms are located around campus, and students may travel by foot, bus or university vehicle to get to classrooms or other camp activities.
 More details will be available in your confirmation email and in the welcome email sent out three weeks before camp begins.

-Day Camp - $360
+Day Camp - $370

-Overnight Camp - $760
+Overnight Camp - $840

-A detailed list of supplies needed for your camp program will be emailed to you three weeks before camp begins.
+A detailed list of supplies needed for your camp program will be emailed to you two weeks before camp begins.